141forever/UncerSema4HalluDetec/README.md

 The overview of our approach for hallucination detection.
 For token-level uncertainty, we integrate the maximum and variance of the probabilities, along with a sequence decay term.
 Regarding to sentence-level uncertainty, we interpolate the sum of entity uncertainty through relation-based propagation and global uncertainty via quantile.
 Finally, we incorporate the relations of neighbor sentences in the semantic graph with graph-based uncertainty calibration for passage-level uncertainty.

+We use AMR and GPT4 to extract the amr path of each sentence.
+Some of the results are shown in `amr_path_example.txt`, '+' splits the sample ID, sentence ID, and amr path triplets.

+We provide examples of uncertainty computation at three different granularities in `token_level.py`, `sentence_level.py`, and `passage_level.py`, respectively.
+For the NLI part, we use [SelfCheckGPT](https://github.com/potsawee/selfcheckgpt) as an intermediate component.

 # Citation
 If you think this method helps, welcome to cite our paper.
 ```